2022-Summer-Cohort/mastery-AlexKStein/README.md

     and has a similar style to the other pages.
 This page should display all hashtags in the application and provide links to those individual hashtags.
   - (Yes) Add an HTML form to the `single-post-template.html` that allows you to add a hashtag to the post you are viewing.

-[//]: # (  - Create a `HashtagStorage` service class to interact with your JPA repository for hashtags.
-It should be able to )

-[//]: # (    retrieve a hashtag by the value of its id field and by the value of its name/title field, retrieve all hashtags, and)

-[//]: # (    save new and existing hashtags.  )
   - (YES!)Create a `HashTagController` to provide three path mappings, one for individual hashtags, one for all hashtags, and one for adding a hashtag to the system.
   - (yes) Add a link to the all hashtags endpoint to the header's nav list on all pages.

-2. Add a field to the `Post` POJO for the post's author.
+2. (yes) Add a field to the `Post` POJO for the post's author.
 This can be a `String`.
 Then change the `single-post-template` and the `Post` constructor to add an author name.
 Go to the populator and add an author name to the posts.

-3. Add a form to the `single-category-template` to create a new post for that category.
+3. Add a form to the `single-topic-template` to create a new post for that topic.
 You should include inputs for passing information to the controller about each of the fields you need to fill the `Post` POJO's constructor parameters.
 You will also need to add a method to the `PostController` to allow for the creation of new posts.

 ## Optional Tasks:
 Try these only when the above are finished and only commit them to the repo if they work and don't break the